bompi88/grand-view/README.md

 ```

 ### Build and pack the App
-To build for windows platform do:
+To build for OS X platform do:
 ``` bash
 $ npm run build:osx # others: win, linux
 ```